 Instructions

-- Heat 2 tablespoons of vegetable oil in a large pan over medium heat.
+- Heat 2 tbsp of vegetable oil in a large pan over medium heat.
 Once the oil is warm, add the finely chopped onions and sauté for about 3-4 minutes until they are soft and translucent.

 - Add the chopped chiles to the pan and cook for an additional 2 minutes, stirring occasionally.